TartanLlama/tartanllama.github.io/_posts/2016-12-12-if-constexpr.md

-Recursive templates are also much easier to specify:
+Recursive templates are also much easier to specify[^3]:

+[^3]: Although you'd be better off using [fold expressions](http://en.cppreference.com/w/cpp/language/fold) instead.

 {% highlight cpp %}
 // Without if constexpr